adi27s/PID_Differential_Drive/README.md

 controller increased/decreased velocity according to the Euclidean distance calculated during runtime.

-_Note: Both PD and P controller are used in the main code and not used as a separate function_
+_Note: Both PD and P controller are used in the main code not as a separate function_

 ### Images of RVIZ